Canada women's soccer moves within one win of Olympic berth after defeating Mexico | CBC Sports

 Canada women's soccer moves within one win of Olympic berth after defeating Mexico

-Canadians must now defeat Costa Rica on Friday to secure place in Tokyo
+Canadians must now overcome Costa Rica on Friday to secure place in Tokyo

 Captain Christine Sinclair scored career goal No. 186 to help Canada beat Mexico 2-0 Tuesday and move within one win of qualifying for the Tokyo Olympics.